mrbeanbg/Arduino-Lights-Controller/README.md

-# Automated Lamp Timer Clock
+# Automated Lamp Timer Clock / Lights Controller

 An Arduino based clock with an automated lamp scheduling system, featuring an LCD display and a menu driven interface for configuration.